Poornaprasad/recent/drizzle/migrations/README.md

 ## Migration History

-All previous migrations from the `migrations/` directory have been consolidated:
+All previous migrations from the `migrations/` directory have been consolidated into `0000_production_schema.sql`:

 - ✅ `add_1099_status_columns.sql` - Consolidated
 - ✅ `add_crm_status_column.sql` - Consolidated